swiftlang/swift/docs/HowToGuides/GettingStarted.md

     output and link it, while highlighting the most important part of the build log in the post.
   - Include the output of `utils/update-checkout --dump-hashes`.
+ - If `util/build-script` raises an exception `AttributeError: 'NoneType' object has no attribute 'rfind'`, you may need to accept the Xcode license agreement: `sudo xcodebuild -license accept`

 [Swift JIRA]: https://bugs.swift.org